joseeden/joeden/docs/Cybersecurity/001-Fundamentals/031-Hashing.md

 - This ensures the message hasn't been altered.
 - **Non-repudiation** - signer can't deny signing because there's proof.

-To learn more, please see [Digital Signatures in Asymmetric Encryptions.](./030-Asymmetric-Encryption.md)
+For more information, please see [Digital Signatures in Asymmetric Encryptions.](./030-Asymmetric-Encryption.md)